Current frauds and scams in County Durham

 New NHS dentists opening up

 Beware of fake Facebook posts claiming new dentists are opening up across County Durham offering NHS treatments.
-Never click on any associated links and don't input any financial information to secure a place at the dental surgery.
+Never click on any associated links and do not input any financial information to secure a place at the dental surgery.

 QR code to pay for parking

 Our car parks do not have any on or off street parking place that is payable by QR code.
 Payment is only accepted at the payment machine via cash or bank card (contactless/insert) or on the PaybyPhone app or website.
 If you witness a QR code in any of our car parks or parking place, please Contact Parking Services.
-The team will investigate and inform the police.
-It is essential that customers do not pay via this method, and if you are unsure please call Parking Services or the Parking Shop which is detailed on every parking machine and tariff board.
+We will investigate and inform the police.
+It is essential that customers do not pay via this method, and if you are unsure please call the contact which is detailed on every parking machine and tariff board.

 Outstanding parking fines

 Be aware of an 'outstanding parking fine' scam with a link to a 'gov' phone number.
 The link asks you to pay £20.
-If you receive the text - don't pay or click on the link.
+If you receive the text - do not pay or click on the link.
 If you have already paid then we suggest contacting your bank to seek a resolution.
 We do not contact vehicle owners by text.
 If you receive a parking fine, a sticker with relevant contact details will be placed on your car and/or you will receive a letter.
-More advice on this scam is available from Which consumer advice service - Which scam alert: new parking fine scam text.
+More advice on this scam is available from Which scam alert: new parking fine scam text.

 HMRC 'tax refund' scam email